 Requirements for the Bachelor of Science Degree in Civil Engineering are found in the Cal Poly Catalog.

-Cal Poly has one of the few undergraduate environmental engineering degree programs in the U.S. The degree program focuses on the interrelation of people, materials, and processes in a complex and changing environment.
+Cal Poly offered one of the very first undergraduate environmental engineering degree programs in the U.S. (1968).
+The degree program focuses on the interrelation of people, materials, and processes in a complex and changing environment.
 Important topics addressed by the program include the control of air and water pollution, industrial hygiene, environmental health and safety, solid waste management, hazardous waste management, and pollution prevention.

 The environmental engineering curriculum is designed to support the program's mission and educational objectives.
 This curriculum offers a sound background in the fundamentals of mathematics, thermodynamics, fluid mechanics, and mass transfer.
 In addition, upper division courses cover important environmental engineering design topics as well as introductory civil engineering topics like water resources and geotechnical engineering.